-Minutes added to school year:
+Minutes added to school year: 0

-Before/After school tutoring is offered by classroom teachers for students who are struggling in their class.
-All teachers have posted tutoring hours in their class expectations and grading standards letters.
+Strategy Description: Before and after-school tutoring and remediation is offered by teachers and peer mentors for students who are struggling in their classes.
+All teachers and peer tutoring clubs have their hours posted.
+Theses activities are readily available to any student in need.